khangnghiem/khangnghiem.github.io/_sources/3.books/design/universal_principles_of_design/important_principles.md

 4. Limited number
 5. Suddenness

-# 166. Selection Bias

-A bias in the way evidence is collected that distorts analysis and conclusions.

-# 167. Self-Similarity

-A property in which a thing is composed of similar patterns at multiple levels of scale.
-(Recursion)

-# 168. Serial Position Effects

-Things at the beginnings and ends of sequences are more memorable than things in the middle.

 # 169. Shaping

 Training a target behavior by reinforcing successive approximations of that behavior.

-# 170. Signal-to-Noise Ratio

-The ratio of relevant to irrelevant information.
-Good designs have high signal-to-noise ratios.

-# 171. Similarity

-The brain automatically assumes elements that look alike are related.

 # 172. Social Proof

 When people don’t know how to act, think, or feel, they tend to copy others.

-# 173. Social Trap

-A tendency to pursue short-term gains that create long-term losses for the greater group.

-Social traps are most problematic when a resource is readily available and highly desirable, when people compete to access and use that resource, and when the long-term costs are not visible or easily monitored.
-A number of strategies have been proposed to avoid and break the social trap pattern:

-1. Turn long-term costs into here-and-now costs—When people pay for the long-term costs as they go, it acts as a negative feedback loop and moderates the offending behavior.
-For example, charging a small toll to use select stretches of highway and reduce traffic.
-2. Set quotas and penalize freeloaders—A common method of managing natural resources is to set quotas that limit consumption according to a system’s ability to function and regenerate, punishing those who exceed them.
-For example, setting quota limits for seasonal hunting and fishing based on herd health and population.
-3. Create substitute behaviors—Modify or replace offending behaviors with a substitute that alleviates the long-term costs.
-For example, substituting other chemicals for chlorofluorocarbons, which were used in aerosols and cooling devices and damaged the ozone layer.

 # 174. Status Quo Bias